Today in History Daily Facts The Fact Generator Fact Images 2026 Events Big Questions World Records Listicles 1000 Facts

 In World War II, Germany tried to collapse the British economy by dropping millions of counterfeit bills over London.

-The human eye is so sensitive that if the Earth were flat and it was a dark night, a candle’s flame could be seen from 30 miles away.
+The human eye is so sensitive that if the Earth were flat and it were a dark night, a candle’s flame could be seen from 30 miles away.

-When Space Invaders was created, Tomohiro Nishikado left in the lag caused by more invaders on the screen in order to create greater difficulty in the games.
+When Space Invaders was created, Tomohiro Nishikado left in the lag caused by more invaders on the screen in order to create greater difficulty in the game.

 The color red doesn’t really make bulls angry; they are color-blind.

-65% of autistic kids are left-handed, and only 10% of people, in general, are left-handed.
+28% of people on the autism spectrum are left-handed, and only 10% of people, in general, are left-handed.

 In 2007, Scotland spent £125,000 devising a new national slogan.
 The winning entry was: “Welcome to Scotland.”